Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experiments

 \subsubsection{Results}

-We adopt the same experimental setup as described in Section~\ref{sec:architecture}.
 To evaluate the different source detection methods, we simulate an additional 100 outbreak scenarios per node, using the same epidemic parameters as those used for generating the training data.
 Several performance metrics are available for assessing the methods.
 Given our fully balanced experimental design, accuracy-based metrics commonly used in related work~\cite{Shah:2020,Sha:2021,Guo:2021,Ru:2023} are appropriate.
 Specifically, we report the previously introduced top-5 accuracy.
 In addition, we compute the average error distance~\cite{Shu:2021}, which measures the mean shortest-path distance between the true and the estimated MAP source.
 As a third metric, we use the average reciprocal rank~\cite{Sha:2021}, where the reciprocal of the true source’s rank ensures that higher values correspond to better performance.
 Our fourth metric, the average 90\% credible set size~\cite{Paluch:2020}, applies only to methods that output probability distributions and quantifies the sharpness of those distributions by measuring the number of nodes required to accumulate at least 90\% posterior probability mass.
-Finally, we evaluate performance using the Resistance score, a novel proper scoring rule for distributions on graphs that balances rewarding accuracy with avoiding overconfidence and generally encourages an honest uncertainty quantification (lower values indicate better performance)~\cite{Hilfiker:2026}.
-For each network, we trained the optimally calibrated GNN three times, using different random seeds for both the training data and weight initialization.
-The results reported in Table~\ref{tab:dataset_model_metrics} are averaged over these three runs.
+Finally, we evaluate performance using the resistance score, a novel proper scoring rule for distributions on graphs that balances rewarding accuracy with avoiding overconfidence and generally encourages an honest uncertainty quantification (lower values indicate better performance)~\cite{Hilfiker:2026}.
+For each network, we trained the four GNN variants three times, using different random seeds for both the training data and weight initialization.
+The results reported in Tables~\ref{tab:dataset_model_metrics1}~and~\ref{tab:dataset_model_metrics2} are averaged over these three runs.

-The most striking finding is that GNNs substantially outperform all other methods across all relevant evaluation measures, with the exception of the average error distance.
-More generally, probabilistic approaches (including GNNs) consistently outperform heuristic baselines and the random baseline.
-The results also show no clear benefit from data augmentation.
-However, because we tested only a small set of simple features, more extensive feature engineering may still yield improvements.
+The most striking finding is that GNN-based approaches substantially outperform all other methods across most evaluation measures, with the exception of the average error distance, where the betweenness centrality heuristic is often competitive.
+More generally, probabilistic approaches (including GNNs) consistently outperform heuristic and random baselines.